getsentry/symbolicator/docs/api/response.md

 can be absolute or relative.
 Symbolicator will always try to make addresses absolute but in some cases this cannot be done.
 For instance WASM modules do not have absolute addresses in which case the addresses stay relative.
-This is identified by the presence of the `addr_base_module` property.
-If this exists and is not `null` it's the index of the module containing the address.
+This is identified by the `addr_mode` property.
+When it's set to `"abs"` it means the addresses are absolute, when `"rel:X"` it's relative to module index `X`.

 ## Backoff Response